siam-ahm/todolist/README.md

 First Project Completed.
-A very basic but working concept of a to do list application.
+A very basic but working concept of a to do list application in python.
-Using python and a txt file to save changes
+A show of while loops, if and else statement, and reading and appending to a text file.